Skip to Content

 It’s a good thing tofu chorizo is so easy to make—and it’s made with ingredients that are easy to find at any grocery store.

-Tofu is famous for taking on any flavors that are added to it, which makes it the perfect swap for meat in this vegetarian chorizo recipe.
-When crumbled, it has a ground meat texture, and the blend of spices mimics the flavor of traditional chorizo.
-Add it to your favorite Tex-Mex foods and enjoy!
+Tofu is famous for taking on any flavors that are added to it, which makes it the perfect swap for meat in this vegan tofu chorizo recipe.
+When crumbled, it has a ground meat-like texture, and the blend of spices mimics the flavor of traditional chorizo.
+Add it to your favorite pastas, soups, tacos, and burgers!
+Thanksgiving guest has dietary restrictions?
+This chorizo cornbread stuffing recipe can be used with this tofu chorizo as a swap!

 Mexican Chorizo vs. Spanish Chorizo